-For students to describe, sort, classify, and compare two-dimensional shapes, and describe the location and movement of objects through investigation.
+- Describe, sort, classify, build, and compare two-dimensional shapes and three-dimensional figures, and describe the location and movement of objects through investigation (#17).

 - Magnetic square tiles (at least 9 single colour tiles per student)

-- Download: Pre-cut shapes posted on cookie sheets
+- Pre-cut shapes pasted on cookie sheets (Appendix – download)

-- Introduce the lesson with a narrative about a sister and brother whom have been asked by their parents to make their own garden patio.
+- Explain to students that a sister (Abby) and a brother (Sam) have been asked by their parents to make their own garden patio.

-- Hold up the cookie sheet with two shapes side-by-side and explain that the design on the left (the square) was created by the sister and that the design on the right (irregular shape) was created by the brother.
+- Hold up the cookie sheet with the two shapes side-by-side and explain that the design on the left (the square) was created by Abby and that the design on the right (irregular shape) was created by Sam.

 - Explain that the parents had a disagreement over whether the two garden patios took up the same amount of space.

-- Ask children to look closely at the two shapes and try to determine whether or not the garden patios do in fact take up the same amount of space.
+- Ask children to look closely at the two shapes and try to determine whether the garden patios do in fact take up the same amount of space.

-- Continue the narrative by explaining that it might be helpful if there was a way to figure out the number of tiles needed to build the garden patio on the left (the square patio built by the sister).
+- Start by focusing on Abby’s patio (the square).
+Explain that it might be helpful if there was a way to figure out the number of tiles needed to build Abby’s patio.

-- Provide each student with a single square tile, in addition to his or her own cookie sheet with the pre-attached shapes placed side-by-side.
+- Provide each student with a single square tile and their own cookie sheet with the pre-attached shapes placed side-by-side.

-- Facilitate discussion to eventually focus on the fact that the area of the square is 9 square units.
+- Facilitate discussion to eventually focus on the area of the square which is 9 square units.

-- Next, provide each student with 9 square tiles and ask children to reaffirm the area of 9 square units.
-(This is done to consolidate the 9 and to give kids opportunity to see the array in full).
+- Provide each student with 9 square tiles and ask them to prove the area of each patio is 9 square units.
+This allows children to see the array in full.

-- Have students predict the number of tiles it will take to cover the shape.
+- Now, have students look at Sam’s patio and predict the number of tiles it will take to cover the shape.

-- Some students may recall that the two shapes can be made to look the same through decomposition/composition and use this information to reason that the irregular shape will also require 9 square tiles to fill.
+- Students may recall that the two shapes can be made to look the same through decomposition/composition and use this information to reason that the irregular shape will also require 9 square tiles to fill.

-- After listening to and discussing various students’ predictions, provide children with 9 tiles and have them cover (tile) the irregular shape.
+- Have children discuss their predictions and then provide them with 9 tiles to cover the irregular shape.

 - Ask students to use their 9 tiles to create their own shape/patio design.

-- Explain to students that they are welcome to design any shape they wish so long as tiles are adjoined along their entire edge/side (e.g., tiles cannot be connected at corners or along only a portion of the edge).
+- Explain that they can design any shape if the tiles are adjoined along their entire edge/side (e.g., tiles cannot be connected at corners or along only a portion of the edge).

-- Model for students an example of a design that conforms to the “all edges must be touching” rule and one that does not.
+- Model an example of a design that conforms to the “all edges must be touching” rule and one that does not.